7aitsev/ansible-tuto/step-04/README.md

 We just need to say what we want to do using the right ansible modules.
-Here, we're using the [apt](http://docs.ansible.com/apt_module.html) module that can install debian packages.
+Here, we're using the [apt](http://docs.ansible.com/apt_module.html) module that can install Debian packages.
 We also ask this module to update the package cache.

 We also added a name for this task.
 While this is not necessary, it's very informative when the playbook runs, so it's highly recommended.

 All in all, this was quite easy!

-You can run the playbook (lets call it `apache.yml`):
+You can run the playbook (let's call it `apache.yml`):

 ```bash
 ansible-playbook -i step-04/hosts -l host1 step-04/apache.yml